 Why does wildfire matter?

 Climate change has fundamentally altered fire regimes globally, transitioning wildfire from a localised hazard to a systemic global risk.
+Sub-Saharan Africa (SSA) accounts for 70% of all global burned area.

-Miscalibration doesn’t just produce the wrong data - it produces the wrong governance response.
-The problem compounds at institutional level.
-Fire governance across SSA was not designed to integrate AI tools and has historically marginalised the local knowledge most relevant to managing fire effectively.
+The problem compounds institutionally.
+Fire governance across Sub-Saharan Africa was not designed to integrate AI tools, and has historically marginalised local knowledge most relevant to managing fire effectively.